-Being quite fearful of the result, I kind of postponed my return to the Cathay Hotel until I took a guided tour.
+Being quite fearful of the result, I kind of postponed my return to the Cathay Hotel until I took a guided tour and was strike by the result.
 The most surprising part is surely the rotunda.
 I never quite realized how much of the building had been hidden before.
 The document left is a floor plan of the Sassoon House ground floor and the hotel’s restoration has brought it back.
 The West Arcade is full of shops again although the new shops may not all be of the class that used to be there Old Shanghai time.
 Interestingly, this is where the rejuvenated Shanghai Cosmetics Brand Shanghai Vive (mentioned in post “Brands of Old Shanghai”) has established its flagship store… just in the same spot as the Peach & Co shop seen on the map.

 The long corridor leading to the waterfront has also been restored.
 Although the decors described by Peter Hibbard in his book “The Bund” cannot be replaced, the former entrance of the Cathay hotel has found back a lot of the original majesty.
 Originally, this was the main entrance of the hotel, with guest disembarking from ships and crossing the street to find comfort and civilization again, away from the noise and crowds of the city.
 This entrance has virtually not been used for decades as it is particularly bad from a feng shui point of view.
 Having a river in front of your business’ main door can only lead your money to flow away… something that neither the original architect nor Sir Victor Sassoon took into consideration when creating the building.

 Peter Hibbard wrote a book dedicated to the former Cathay Hotel (today’s peace hotel), Peace at the Cathay.